Mako11z/Mako11z/README.md

 - I'm a full-time dedicated and results-driven computer science student at Texas State University graduating in Spring 2024, I am passionate about leveraging my technical skills to tackle real-world challenges and drive innovation.
 Eager to learn and grow, I want to make a meaningful impact.

 - I love learning new things (why I love coding so much, always something new to learn!), love to travel and just being the best me I can be.

+- Hit me up!
+Heres my email - isaiah12gage@gmail.com